Skip to contents

 check_on_startup: true Checks for updates when app launches

-auto_download: true Downloads updates silently in background
+auto_download: true Downloads updates silently in the background

 updates: